SoccerNet/sn-depth/README.md

 ## Evaluation code
 The files associated to this evaluation code can be found [here](./evaluation/).

 To evaluate different state-of-the-art methods, we chose to use 5 different metrics: the absolute relative error (Abs Rel), the squared relative error (Sq Rel), the root-mean-square-error (RMSE), the root-mean-square error on the logarithm (RMSE log) and a scale invariant metric called SILog.
-The evaluation code computes the average metric between the predictions using a method and the ground truths from our dataset.
+The evaluation code computes the average metric between the predictions obtained using a method and the ground truths from our dataset.

 To use our evaluation code, simply run the following command:
 ```